As a biology major, you will gain the knowledge, skills, and critical thinking needed for a successful career in modern biology and related fields.

 Research Opportunities: Start working in a biology research lab as early as your first year.

 • General Biology Option — Gain a broad foundation in the biological sciences, and customize your curriculum by selecting advanced course electives that match your interests and career goals.
 This option provides all the requirements for students pursuing health professions.
-Courses for General Biology Option
+Courses for the General Biology Option

 In the senior year, you can choose to conduct a research capstone project.
 Many research projects lead to student-authored publications in professional journals and presentations at scientific meetings.